TerriaJS/workshops/foss4g-auckland-2025/catalogs-and-datasets.md

 ### Add terrain

-We can turn on the global terrain layer by updating the `viewerMode` property.
+We can turn on the global terrain layer by default by updating the `viewerMode` property.
 This uses Cesium Ion terrain, which requires an API key.
 However, we have already set one up for this workshop.

 ```json
 ...